gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 But don't worry, [Gatsby Cloud][6] supports it out-of-the-box.

-## Server-side Rendering (SSR)
+## Server-Side Rendering (SSR)

-SSG, DSG, and client-side rendering can handle a vast majority of use-cases in web development.
+SSG, DSG, and client-side rendering can handle a vast majority of use cases in web development.

 But there is a small niche when you may still need to generate HTML on-the-fly.